mcagov/beacons-service/README.md

 We use [Project Lombok](https://projectlombok.org/) which provides annotations to reduce boilerplate Java code.

-Guides on how to setup the plugin for IDE's:
+Please see Project Lombok's website for all their guides on setting up for your IDE.
+The links below are to the ones currently used within the team:

 - [IntelliJ](https://projectlombok.org/setup/intellij)
 - [Visual Studio Code](https://projectlombok.org/setup/vscode)